working-draft/wdbc-redirector-netlify/README.md

-# qrcode-redirector-netlify
+# wdbc-redirector-netlify
-Basic configs to manage redirects for wdqr.us domain
+Basic configs to manage redirects for wdbc.us domain